ladydangerdame/CatCollectr/README4.md

 Lets add some fun to our site!
 Lets allow users to like cats!

-We will use the URL -> View -> Template pattern to implement this addition, but with an extra step of implementing some AJAX (Hello, Darkness, my old friend) and include a like field to our Treasures model.
+We will use the URL -> View -> Template pattern to implement this addition, but with an extra step of implementing some AJAX (Hello, Darkness, my old friend) and include a like field to our Cat model.

 Lets start with the model.
 Update our `models.py` to include a likes field: